EatFans/FanTp/README.md

 ## Features
 - Teleport Request System ：Players can send teleport requests to other players
-- Graphical Interface ：Intuitive GUI menu showing all online players
+- Graphical Interface ：Intuitive GUI teleportPlayerMenu showing all online players
 - Pagination ：Support for multi-page player lists
 - Request Timeout ：Teleport requests will expire after a certain time
 - Permission Control ：Full permission system, allowing you to control who can use the teleportation feature